- Youth Outreach Materials

-A: The MN Hotel Training Package is now offered in Spanish, Hmong and Somali in addition to English starting late fall 2023/early 2024.
-If you have a need for materials in other languages, please contact Caroline Palmer (email@example.com) or Beatriz Menanteau (firstname.lastname@example.org).
+A: The Minnesota Lodging Training Package will be offered in Spanish, Hmong, and Somali in addition to English starting late fall 2023/early 2024.
+If you have a need for materials in other languages, please send an email to: email@example.com.

-Q: Do I have to give this training every year?
+Q: Do managers/owners and employees have to take the training every year?

 A: Yes.
 It is an annual requirement tied to licensure.
 Updates made to the package will be provided by November 1 of each year.

 Q: Can we replace the MDH training with our own training materials?

 A: No, it can't be replaced.
 In limited situations, a part may be replaced, but only with prior review and approval by MDH.
 MDH will provide an approval letter.
 However, the Minnesota-specific aspects of the MDH training must be delivered to employees.

 Q: If a hotel, motel or short-term rental owner, operator or manager does not have contact with guests, are they required to take the training?

 A: Yes, they are still required to take the training.
 The exemptions in the laws for employees who do not have contact with guests do not apply to owners, operators and managers.

 Q: Does the law exempt seasonal employees?

 A: The law does not explicitly exempt seasonal employees, so if the licensed facility is covered the employees must receive the training.
 Seasonal employees should be trained within 90 days of when they start working.

 Q: If an employee is temporary and only employed for two months, do they still need to complete the training, since their employment is less than 90 days?